-Conflicts of interest are situations where people have competing interests or loyalties.
-A conflict of interest arises at TriNet when colleagues engage in an activity that is not for TriNet's benefit, such as a personal investment, and that interferes or even appears to interfere with their duties or loyalty to TriNet.
+A conflict of interest arises at TriNet when colleagues engage in certain relationships or activities that are not for TriNet's benefit and that interfere or even appear to interfere with their duties or loyalty to TriNet.
 Your duties to TriNet include, but are not limited to: the duty to make a reasonable inquiry where the circumstances require such inquiry; the duty to disclose all material information relevant to corporate decisions from which you may derive, directly or indirectly, a personal or other benefit; the duty to deal openly with and make full disclosure to TriNet; the duty to avoid and disclose any activities which could create, or appear to create, a conflict with the interests of TriNet; the duty not to exploit one's position with TriNet by improperly converting money or other property which lawfully belong to TriNet; and the duty to act with integrity, fidelity, and high standards of conduct.

 It is not possible to list specifically every possible conflict of interest.
 Ultimately, it is up to each of us to identify and avoid conflicts or potential conflicts.
-If you discover, or are concerned, that a personal activity, investment, interest or association could compromise-or even appear to compromise-your duties to TriNet, disclose it immediately by completing this Potential Conflict of Interest Disclosure Form.
+If you discover, or are concerned, that a personal activity, investment, interest or association could compromise-or even appear to compromise-your duties to TriNet, disclose it immediately by completing the appropriate form in the Speak Up Hub Disclosures Platform.

-Many conflicts and potential conflicts can be avoided or addressed easily if they are promptly disclosed and properly managed.
-You can review the Conflict of Interest Policy for more information on how TriNet reviews and addresses conflict of interest concerns.
+You can review the Conflict of Interest Policy for more information on the types of situations that could present an actual or potential conflict of interest and how TriNet reviews and addresses conflict of interest concerns.